 We use Podia, which is a great place to both sell and market your work.

-We also built an affiliate marketing plugin for WordPress that we sell for a monthly/yearly subscription.
-You can read more on that below.
+We also built an affiliate marketing plugin for

 3. Monetize Your Email List

 Capturing emails doesn’t generate income unless you sell your email list (we don’t advise this).
 But a big email list can help you make money with your website.

 If you write an ebook, create a course, write sponsored content, launch premium content, etc., your list allows for email marketing to your target audience.
 You’ve already earned your reader’s trust once they permit you to appear in their inbox.

 That means they want to hear from you.
 This is the best way to keep them informed regarding your site updates.

 Building long-term relationships with your customers compound over time and are one of the smartest ways to grow and monetize your site.

 You can sign up with platforms like Convertkit or Active Campaign to run your email marketing campaigns.
 These platforms handle the heavy lifting for you, so your Gmail isn’t overwhelmed with your readers’ messages.

 4. Pay Per Click Advertising via Google Adsense